Cost to Replace Floorboards and Joists

 Most of these fixes are relatively easy.

-Woodworm treatment is best performed by a professional unless you have sufficient knowledge and experience of such work.
+Woodworm treatment is best handled by a professional unless you have sufficient knowledge and experience of such work.

 Most woodworm treatments involve the use of chemicals.
 Such products are designed to absorb easily into the wood.